jveverka/java-11-examples/artefact-publishing-demo/test-artefact/README.md

   PathToYourKeyRingFile = path to previously exported secring.gpg file

 ## 2. Project Compile & Test
+Note that [build.gradle](build.gradle) is adapted so normal compilation and test works on any build system.
+Publishing to ORSSH works only on system setup properly as described above.
 ```
 gradle clean build test
 ```